Ntopo1/BTL1-Phishing-Capstone/README.md

 Requesting an email gateway block for the sending address "FSDFAS2423N23K@gmail[.]com"
 <br />
-Additonally, the file should be blocked from being accessed on any network device.
+Additionally, the file should be blocked from being accessed on any network device.
 <br />
 Requesting a blacklist of the specific SHA256 file hash: 8b2e701e91101955c73865589a4c72999aeabc11043f712e05fdb1c17c4ab19a
 </p>